DoComplement/Roblox/Library/TableToString/README.md

 - Upon execution, the `Stringify.lua` file will add the ConvertTable function to the game environment (genv)

 ## Usage
-- The code can be placed in the autoexec folder, but you can either execute the updating loadstring or copy the raw code and do so as you please
+- The code can be placed in the autoexec folder, but you can either execute the updating loadstring or copy and save the raw code
 ```
 loadstring(Game:HttpGet("https://raw.githubusercontent.com/DoComplement/Roblox/main/Library/TableToString/StringifyTable.lua"))()
 ```